yuanbei/Nars-Wiki/Procedural-Inference.md

 ***

-### Inference Steps

-The inference rules work on goals and operations in the same ways as they work on events in beliefs.

-#### Procedural Inference Examples
+### Examples

-The general ideas about procedure inference in NARS are explained in ProceduralInference; and the general guideline for how to use the examples is described in [Single Step Testing Cases](https://github.com/opennars/opennars/wiki/Single-Step-Testing-Cases).
+The general guideline for how to use the examples is described in [Single Step Testing Cases](https://github.com/opennars/opennars/wiki/Single-Step-Testing-Cases).

 This group of examples shows how NARS works step-by-step to achieve goals by executing operations.
 Since the current focus is the logic, all control-related issues will be omitted.
 Most of the input tasks use default truth value, except those where the results are sensitive to the accurate truth values.